ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 Therefore, I conclude that this Thomas Hallock must be Edward H. Mills' grandfather.

-Thankfully, the history and genealogy of the Hallock family in America has been painstakingly researched and documented over multiple generations of Hallocks, starting with [Reverend William Allen Hallock](https://www.findagrave.com/memorial/146144870/william-allen-hallock) (02 Jun 1794 to 02 Oct 1880), a Congregational pastor whose 1866 work *Hallcok Ancestry* was extended in 1906 by his nephew [Charles Hallock, M. A.](https://www.findagrave.com/memorial/136091127/charles-hallock) (1834 to 1917) (for whom the city of Hallock MN is named) , finally culminating in the 1928 *Hallock Genealogy* by [Lucius Henry Hallock](https://www.findagrave.com/memorial/86053988/lucius-henry-hallock) (1853 to 01 Dec 1933).
+The history and genealogy of the Hallock family in America has been painstakingly researched and documented over multiple generations of Hallocks, starting with [Reverend William Allen Hallock](https://www.findagrave.com/memorial/146144870/william-allen-hallock) (02 Jun 1794 to 02 Oct 1880), a Congregational pastor whose 1866 work *Hallcok Ancestry* was extended in 1906 by his nephew [Charles Hallock, M. A.](https://www.findagrave.com/memorial/136091127/charles-hallock) (1834 to 1917) (for whom the city of Hallock MN is named) , finally culminating in the 1928 *Hallock Genealogy* by [Lucius Henry Hallock](https://www.findagrave.com/memorial/86053988/lucius-henry-hallock) (1853 to 01 Dec 1933).

 {{% fig "hallock/hallock-genealogy-tabulation-p15b" "800" /%}}